 - Denial of hunger

-Beyond these behavioral signs, you may possibly notice they practice food rituals, like chewing for long periods of time as well as rearranging their plated food.
-Maybe they cook for others but do not eat.
+Beyond these behavioral signs, you may notice they practice food rituals, like chewing for long periods and rearranging their plated food.
+They may cook for others but do not eat.
 Avoiding food through excuses or excessively exercising after eating may also indicate possible anorexia.

 Perhaps you notice your loved one is withdrawn from friends, social events, and favorite activities.
 They possibly refuse to eat in public and show intense fear of gaining weight, mood swings, and shifting emotions.